Want to Know about YOUR Social Security Opportunities?

 Applying for Social Security in the Time of Covid-19

-Until mid-March of 2020 there were three ways of applying for Social Security benefits, or for enrolling in Medicare:
+Until mid-March of this year there were three ways of applying for Social Security benefits, or for enrolling in Medicare:

 On March 16, 2020, SSA announced that as of the following day local offices would be “closed to the public for in-person service.” read more